-President Trump ties Biden to Virginia governor at rally in an effort to portray him as extreme
+President Trump ties Biden to Virginia governor at rally in effort to portray Dem as extreme

 Trump’s campaign has insisted it takes appropriate health precautions, including handing out masks and hand sanitizer and checking the temperatures of rallygoers.

-The Associated Press and Paul Steinhauser contributed to this report.
+The Associated Press and Fox News' Paul Steinhauser contributed to this report.